EliFuzz/wundergraph-supergraph/stages/02-s3-bucket/README.md

-# Local Supergraph Schema File
+# S3 Bucket for Supergraph Schema

-This is a local supergraph schema file for WunderGraph Cosmo Router.
+The S3 bucket is used to store the supergraph schema, allowing for easy access and management of the schema files.

 # 📋 Architecture Overview